RoboBert12/RoboND-Perception-Project/writeup_template.md

     vox_filtered = vox.filter()
 ```

-After down sampling, I needed to filter out the area that the objects apeared in.
+After downsampling, I needed to filter out the area that the objects appeared in.
 I did this using a pass through filter.
 The first was a Z axis filter similar to what was used in the exercises.
 I did need to increase the upper limit, to avoid cutting off the tops of taller objects.
 After filtering the cloud, published a ros msg with the results.
 By visualizing this cloud, I saw that the edges of the bins were seen by the robot.
 This meant that during clustering I would see 2 extra objects.
-I added a secdond filter in the y axis to eliminate the bins.
+I added a second filter in the y axis to eliminate the bins.

 ```python
     # DONE: PassThrough Filter